 Some non-profits want them in their CGA marketing pieces because they see them in everyone else’s stuff, but the reality is that they rarely bring in a gift.
 Or bring in the wrong type of gift.

 Give me a good outcomes-based donor story and say “Rates as high as 9%!” and that will make the phone ring / email come in / reply card get mailed.
+That’s what you need to be putting in your CGA ads!
 The customized illustration or example can always be delivered personally by the gift officer after the initial conversation.
 It is much more effective, and personal, that way.
 Remember: planned giving is a people business, not a legal business.

 Furthermore, rate tables and gift examples look complicated.
 (Ordinary income?
 IRS Discount Rate?
 What’s that?)
 Our goal should always be to keep our CGA ads look simple and be donor-centric.
 Marketing is designed to get people to respond, not to educate them about every last detail of the gift opportunity.

 Also: putting hard numbers out there in CGA ads can be tricky.
 Time and again we’ve seen a nonprofit advertise CGAs using a $5K gift example, and you know what?
 That’s exactly what they get – $5 K gifts.
 What size gift might they have received if they hadn’t low balled the example?

 My colleague Brian Sagrestano once worked with a charity consistently using $10k CGA examples.
 Not surprisingly, this brought in $10k CGAs.
 When they instead started illustrating $25 K gifts, they received $25 K gifts.
 Gift size was being determined by the size of the example.

 But conversely, if you advertise with a $100 K example, that big number could be scaring off some of your prospects.

 Bottom line: focus on the mission, the benefits, and positive outcomes in all of your CGA ads and other marketing pieces.
 Nitty gritty numbers can come later.